-- Again, a pretty straight forward and easy airport.
+- Again, a straightforward and easy airport.
 Just keep in mind that the runway is long and narrow providing a visual illusion on approach. - There is some construction going on there, so there may be a crane on the South end of the runway.
 Be careful.